 The Trustees have a strategic asset allocation that has been agreed after considering the Scheme's liability profile, funding position, strength of the Employer's covenant, expected return of the various asset classes and the need for diversification.
-The Trustees' strategic asset allocation is to back the pensioner liabilities with investments in Bonds, and to back the non-pensioner liabilities with investments in Equities, Multi Asset Credit and Corporate Bonds.
-As at 27 October 2023, this strategic asset allocation was as set out in the table below.
+The Trustees' strategic asset allocation is to back the all liabilities with investments in Bonds and Corporate Bonds.
+As at 9 October 2024, this strategic asset allocation was as set out in the table below was agreed by the Trustees.